 Jelly like discharge after miscarriage

 After a miscarriage, it can take some time for your hormones to go back to normal cycle levels.
 It’s not uncommon for women to have clear jelly like discharge in the weeks after a miscarriage.
 This is often a sign you will ovulate soon.

 Other women do experience more bleeding and clots during their next period after a miscarriage.
 This can be due to the uterine lining being shed still

->

-> Always seek advice from your care provider if you have had a miscarriage and are concerned about anything
+Always seek advice from your care provider if you’ve had a miscarriage and are concerned about anything.